Finance (Economics and Finance)

 Dissertation Abroad:If your ambitions lie beyond the UK, we offer a number of places on our unique Dissertation Abroad scheme.
 This will involve writing a dissertation at one of our international partner institutions in the period June to August.
 A number of scholarships are available.

-International Study Tour:We organise an optional International Study Tour to a European destination, typically Switzerland.
+International Study Tour:We organise an optional International Study Tour to a European destination (in 2021 we visited Paris).
 This intensive programme takes place over several days, normally in March/April, and offers you a great opportunity to get an ‘inside perspective’ on international business, and to network with key staff within organisations.

 As part of your programme, you have the opportunity to enjoy presentations by academics and practitioners within your chosen area of interest.
 Past speakers have included representatives of major global multinationals and leading academics, providing an ideal opportunity to gain practical knowledge and progressive insight.